ClassDojo Security Vulnerability Disclosure Program

 On the other hand, vulnerability information can give attackers who were not otherwise sophisticated enough to find the problem on their own the very information they need to exploit a security hole in a computer or system and cause harm.
 Therefore we ask that you privately report the vulnerability to ClassDojo before public disclosure.

 Send an email to firstname.lastname@example.org with information about the vulnerability and detailed steps on how to replicate it.
-If you'd a reward for approved submissions, please first request to join our BugCrowd program and submit through that platform.
+If you'd like a reward for approved submissions, please first request to join our BugCrowd program and submit your finding through that platform.

 We will make every effort to respond to valid reports within seven business days when they are submitted through BugCrowd.